maw501/maw501.github.io/posts/_posts/technical/2019-05-08-Gaussian-Processes.md

 <hr class="with-margin">
 <h4 class="header" id="small_example">Algorithm for GP regression</h4>
 We now walk through an example with Python code detailing how to actually fit a Gaussian process for regression with noise.
-We start by defining the general algorithmic steps before supplying code and charts.
+We start by defining the algorithm before supplying code and charts.

 <blockquote class="algo">
 <hr class="small-margin">